Configure webhooks that trigger on Discourse events to integrate with external services

 Webhook usages

 As you can see, webhook is simply a standard and configured way to notify external services.
-If you are looking for some kinds of extensions to Discourse based on changes (events) on the forum, consider webhooks.
-It will be sure to help you with a loosely coupled system.
-And it shall be much more stable to maintain.
+If you are looking for some kind of extension to Discourse based on changes (events) on the forum, consider webhooks.
+It will surely help you with a loosely coupled system.
+And it will be much more stable to maintain.

 53 Likes